viamrobotics/docs/content/en/docs/product-overviews/SDK-as-client.md

 ## Why connect using a Client?

 The simplest answer is that, the `viam-server` doesn't make your robot autonomous alone.
-In order to connect to and control your robot, you will need to install a Client SDK or connect to your robot using the Viam App.
+To connect to and control your robot, you must install a Client SDK or connect to your robot using the Viam App.

 ## Why connect as a Client via the Viam App